 You went to a talk given by an author last night.
 You are describing the speaker, who you didn't enjoy very much.
-You say:
+This is your feedback.

 She wasn't that engaging of a speaker.

 This is an expression that you use when you want to say that something (like a "person") doesn't have very much of a quality or characteristic (like "niceness"):

 not that nice of a person